What is Cataract Surgery?

 Q: Will I have a choice of getting premium lens implants?

-A: YES, in fact we suggest that you discuss the available options with our surgical techs upon your eye examination at our office.
-If you are seeking premium lens implants in southern California feel free to contact us at your earliest opportunity and we will discuss what will work best for you.
+A: Yes, in fact we suggest that you discuss the available options with our counselors upon your eye examination at our office.
+If you are seeking premium lens implants in Southern California, please contact us at your earliest opportunity to discuss what will work best for you.

-Our surgeons at Coastal Vision Medical Group are considered to be the premier cataract and refractive surgery experts in southern California.
-Dr. Tran is a leader and innovator in ophthalmology, and uses the world's most advanced technology to make sure his patients have the best possible outcomes.
+Our surgeons at Coastal Vision Medical Group are considered to be the premier cataract and refractive surgery experts in Southern California.
 They can carefully help you choose the most appropriate surgery.

-Call 714-771-1213 to schedule a cataract evaluation, or click here to schedule online.
+Call (714) 771-1213 to schedule a cataract evaluation, or fill out the form on the right to schedule online.
 Convenient monthly payment plans are available.